dingxiangrong/wu-dao-yi-fa-theory/README.md

 > Annotation: Constraints accumulated from past engineering pitfalls are practical instantiations of these six systemic red lines.

 ## 4. Unified Traceability Paradigm
-Closed-loop traceability of the whole system: **Originate from observed reality ¡ú Settled by Logos axioms ¡ú Unfold through Norm deduction ¡ú Distinguished by Experiment simulation-verification ¡ú Realized via Yield practice ¡ú Return to Record for reception-archiving.**
+Closed-loop traceability of the whole system: **Originate from observed reality â†’ Settled by Logos axioms â†’ Unfold through Norm deduction â†’ Distinguished by Experiment simulation-verification â†’ Realized via Yield practice â†’ Return to Record for reception-archiving.**

 ## 5. Document-Assignment Guidelines
 This chapter provides classification guidance for all manuscripts of the system, defining responsibilities of each division as the basis for manuscript archiving.